 - Monero GUI Wallet: The official Monero desktop client.
 Excellent security, but requires users to synchronize the entire blockchain.
 Potentially unsuitable for beginners.

-Now that we’ve covered the best Monero wallets for both mobile and desktop devices, we are now going to discuss our recommendation for storing coins in an online wallet.
+Now that we’ve covered the best Monero wallets for both mobile and desktop devices, we are now going to discuss our recommendation for storing coins in a hardware wallet.

 If you place convenience and simplicity at the very top of your list, then we would suggest taking a look at what MyMonero can offer.
 Created by a member of the Monero Core team, MyMonero allows you to access your wallet through a standard web browser such as Google Chrome or Firefox.
 When you first set it up, you will be presented with you private keys on screen.
 Although this in itself is a slight concern, the keys are encrypted and the MyMonero team has no way to access them.